-The class of data dependencies we focused on is Constrained Tuple Generating Dependencies (CTGDs).
-In the literature Tuple-Generating Dependencies are also known as Generalized Dependencies, [6, 7].
-CTGDs actually subsume many other known class of dependencies [8] and because the operational nature of its dedicated proof procedures lead to a more comprehensible trace of inference than generic ones.
-We will show that a framework based on CTGDs (Constrained Tuple-Generating Dependencies) is an appropriate formal tool for representing and checking RBAC policies.
+The class of dependencies we focused on is Constrained Tuple-Generating Dependencies (CTGDs).
+CTGDs is among the widest class of dependencies [6].
+We will show that a this framework is an appropriate formal tool for representing and checking RBAC policies.

-In the next section we will introduce Constrained Tuple-Generating Dependencies and proof procedure related in.
+In the next section we will introduce CTGDs and proof procedure related in.
 Section 3 will show how CTGDs can be used to model RBAC concepts, constraints and assignments, of which implements will be shown in section 4.
 Section 5 will summarize some papers related to this work.
 Finally, last section will discuss our work and presents perspectives using databases dependencies for security purposes.